argoproj/argo-cd/docs/developer-guide/running-locally.md

 ```

 That's it.
 Once it's up and running, you can access Argo CD on (http://localhost:4000)[http://localhost:4000] (the user is
-`admin` and the password is simply (the super-secure) `password`.
+`admin` and the password is simply `password`.
 If you need to make any adjustments to the k8s
 configuration(s), the `kustomization.yaml` for Skaffold can be found under the `skaffold` directory.

 ## Run Argo CD outside of Kubernetes